raoelg/EZ2/README.md

     </tr>
     <tr>
       <th>ddexit_fit</th>
-      <td>Maximum likelihood estimation of parameters nu, z, a (and optionally an offset)     of a constant drift diffusion process from the exit times of hitting either or both    bounds.</td>
+      <td>Maximum likelihood estimation of parameters nu, z, a (and optionally an offset)     of a constant drift diffusion process from the exit times of hitting either or both    bounds.
+See help(pddexit) for detailed information on the parameters.
+Usage:            ddexit_fit(rt, start)            Input:            rt: List like.
+If len(rt) = 2 then rt[0] is assumed to be a list of             exit times at the bottom boundary, and rt[1] is assumed to be a             list of exit times at the top boundary.
+Otherwise rt is a list            of exit times either at the top or bottom boundary (specified            through `top_boundary`.                  top_boundary: Bool.
+True if 'rt' contains exit times at top boundary.
+False if 'rt' contains exit times at bottom boundary.                    offset: Bool.
+Should an additive offset to the exit times be fitted?                method: None or string.
+Passed onto 'scipy.optimize.minimize'.              *kwargs: Further optional arguments passed on to            'scipy.optimize.minimize'.
+See help(scipy.optimize.minimize).
+Value:            Object returned by 'scipy.optimize.minimize'.
+Attributes:                         x: Estimated parameters.                      hess_inv: Inverse of Hessian matrix at minimum of the negative                    log-likelihood function if method = 'BFGS'.
+This                    matrix is an approximation to the variance covariance                    matrix of the estimates.                                   ...: See help('scipy.optimize.minimize') for details.
+Author(s):            R. P. P. P. Grasman &lt;r.p.p.p.grasman@uva.nl&gt;            Examples:                np.random.seed(29)            rt = rddexitj(50, nu, z, a)[0] # 2-tuple of bottom and top exit times            ddexit_fit(rt, [.1, .1, .2])                        # exit times with offset            np.random.seed(101)            rt = rddexitj(5000, nu, z, a)[0]            rt = [np.array(rt[0]) + 0.33, np.array(rt[1]) + 0.33]            ddexit_fit(rt, [.2,.1,.17,.1], offset=True)                        # use Nelder-Mead (sometimes more stable, but no Hessian)            ddexit_fit(rt, [.2,.1,.17,.1], offset=True, method='Nelder-Mead')</td>
     </tr>
   </tbody>
 </table>